chrisweb/freeMusic.zone/documentation/aws_cloud_setup.md

 Choose "Amazon Linux 64" as OS and on the next tab the "t2 micro" instance (or whatever instance you want to create)

+Edit the "/cloud/cloud-init/userdata/cloud-config.yml" file that gets will get used to setup the server, edit the "write_files" section that creates a configuration file for the server and add your personal credentials

-In "advanced details" add the mongodb server userdata that can be found in "/cloud/cloud-init/userdata/cloud-config.txt" to setup the instance(s) of the freeMusic.zone web server(s)
+In "advanced details" add the mongodb server userdata that can be found in "/cloud/cloud-init/userdata/cloud-config.yml" to setup the instance(s) of the freeMusic.zone web server(s)

 In "advanced details" for the "IP address type" choose "Do not assign a public IP address to any instances"